- Online: February, July

 Select 6 credit points of any postgraduate Research Methods subject/s

 Select 6 credit points of any postgraduate subjects

 Eligibility for credit will only apply to students who have completed the JCU Graduate Certificate of Research Methods [Tropical Environments and Societies].

-These students may apply for a credit transfer for previous tertiary study or informal and non-formal learning in accordance with the Credit Transfer Procedure.
+These students may apply for credit for previous tertiary study in accordance with the Credit Transfer Procedure

 Students who have completed the Graduate Certificate of Research Methods [Tropical Environments and Societies] may be eligible for up to 12 credit points of credit for equivalent subjects.

 Credit will be granted only for studies completed in the 10 years prior to the commencement of this course.